-My Tips on How to Tuck in a Sweater
+My Tips on How to Tuck in a Sweater and Not Look Like a Mess

 1. Focus on the Front of your Look

 When I tuck in a sweater, I start front and center.
 I make sure the sweater is lined up correctly with the center of my skirt, jeans, or pants.
-And then I carefully tuck from center to side seams, smoothing to ensure there aren't any pleating or gathering.
+And then I carefully tuck from center to side seams, smoothing to ensure there isn't any pleating or gathering.
 And more often than not, that's where I stop tucking in my sweater.

-For this look that got all the questions, my sweater was only tucked from center to where the pockets start.
+For this look that got all the questions, my sweater was only tucked from the center to where the pockets start.
 The rest of the sweater was untucked and just bloused under.
 This way, the sweater's bulk is in the back where it has space to hang a bit lower.
 Because there is a proper waistband on this sweater, it will naturally fold at that point, keeping the sweater bloused under.

 For this look, I am wearing a cashmere sweater tunic with side slits.
 I only tucked in the front part of the sweater, but I again employed focusing on the front of my look.
 By doing this, the front ended up being tucked in beyond the slits, which helped the back part blouse under on its own.
 You can see in some photos in the original outfit post that the back didn't stay bloused under.
-However, that focusing on the front made it so the front looked polished, not sloppy which made the back look purposeful and not like I missed a part when I pulled up my jeans that morning.
+However, focusing on the front made it so the front looked polished, not sloppy which made the back look purposeful and not like I missed a part when I pulled up my jeans that morning.

 2. Gather at the Small of your Back

 Most of us curve in at the small of our back and curve out on the opposite side.
-By having the bit of bulk in the back of your look, it balances everything nicely.
+By having a bit of bulk in the back of your look, it balances everything nicely.
 Try it, especially if you aren't comfortable tucking in tops.
-You may think it will spotlight your stomach but somehow having the front smooth and the back a bit gathered it de-emphasizes those curves.
+You may think it will spotlight your stomach but somehow having the front smooth and the back a bit gathered de-emphasizes those curves.

 For this look, I tucked a cashmere turtleneck into fitted trousers using the same method of focusing on the front.
 I kept tucking as I went around the body, and then any bulk was at the small of my back.
 I tucked before I bloused, and through that tiny bit of blousing let me distribute a bit of the bulk through the back of the look.

-For this look where I tucked a sweater into a skirt that was fitting a bit snug that morning, you can see from this side view that I kept the sweater completely smooth from front to sides and let the gathering happen at the small of the back.
+For this look where I tucked a sweater into a skirt that was fitting a bit snugly that morning, you can see from this side view that I kept the sweater completely smooth from front to the sides and let the gathering happen at the small of the back.
 I bloused it out a bit to make space for the gathering.
 It looked balanced and not at all messy.

 3. Tuck, then Blouse